CSA-FEDERATE/Proposed-BuildingBlocks/BB-SC/OSLayer/Time/BB_Automotive_Edge_Runtime.md

 ## Description
 <!-- General Description of the BB -->
+A runtime in the vehicle that executes workloads, typically defined by the cloud.
+The component can be orchestrated to manage workloads across multiple partitions or high-performance-computers.
+Scheduling can be static or dynamic (during runtime of the vehicle).
+Workloads are typically packaged as containers according to cloud native standards.
+There should be performance, check point analysis and means to control the container.
+It is recommended to applies it only for non-safety HPC partitions for non-safety functions.

 ## Rationale
 <!-- Explanation why we need the BB; what problem want to be solved -->
+Being able to upload container to execute function inside HPC in a standardized way (dynamic behavior and interface)

 ## Governance Applicable S-BB(s)
 <!-- Reference to e.g. UN/EU CRA Cyber Resilience Act; UNECE 156 - Software update and software update management system
 Reference to defined S-BB(s)
 Reference to e.g. IS026262, AUTOSAR Spec.
 X -->
+Eclipse SDV

 ## Compose BB(s)
 <!-- Link to required BB(s)